 Background to why the Code of Conduct for Journal Editors has been replaced with the Core Practices

 COPE’s role is to assist editors of scholarly journals and publishers/owners - as well as other parties, such as institutions and funders, albeit less directly - in their endeavor to preserve and promote the integrity of the scholarly record through policies and practices that reflect the current best principles of transparency, as well as integrity.
-COPE’s new recommendations are intended to reflect these aims, in a practical way.
+COPE’s new recommendations, the core practices, are intended to reflect these aims, in a practical way.

+COPE reviewed the Code of Conduct and Best Practice Guidelines for Editors and consolidated them into one, much shorter, document entitled “Core Practices”.
 The choice of the name is deliberate.
-The phrase “Code of Conduct” can be misinterpreted as being quasi legal, which is inappropriate given COPE’s role as a membership organisation with no statutory or regulatory powers.
+The phrase “Code of Conduct” was misinterpreted as being quasi legal, which is inappropriate given COPE’s role as a membership organisation with no statutory or regulatory powers.
 COPE’s intention is to advise on what the expectations are of core practices for all journals, editors and publishers to work towards, with the aim of building a set of professional practices, not just for members of COPE.

-Secondly, the expectations laid out in the core practices are just the framework.
-Hanging off each of these core practices will be hyperlinks to the detailed documents and resources COPE already publish, which are arrived at through extensive consultation, and which we will be building into a comprehensive, yet responsive library.
-Already we have a suite of documents ranging from flowcharts to guidance documents (e.g. on peer review), which themselves are derived from consultation documents and, before that, from informal conversation at forums.
+Already we have a suite of documents ranging from flowcharts to guidance documents (e.g. on peer review), which are derived from consultation documents and, before that, from informal conversation at forums.
 COPE’s intention is to use all methods of consultation with our membership to build the library of Core Practices.

 Core Practices should be considered alongside specific national and international codes of conduct for research and is not intended to replace them.